 A tradition in our nation’s capital for over 100 years, the annual blossoming of the cherry trees on the National Mall and Memorial Parks is a reminder of the beauty of spring.
 Plantings of cherry trees began in 1912 as a gift of friendship to the People of the United States from the People of Japan.
 Equated with the evanescence of human life, the beauty of the pale blossoms epitomizes the transformation of Japanese culture throughout the ages.

 This webcam from the Trust for the National Mall, EarthCam, the National Park Service, and The National Cherry Blossom Festival brings the cherished and beloved cherry trees to you, wherever you are.
 Each year, the Bloom Cam allows you to peer out at D.C.’s Tidal Basin, including the Thomas Jefferson Memorial, the Martin Luther King, Jr. Memorial, and the Washington Monument.
 The live camera will change views every five minutes so you can enjoy these blooms from every angle.

 Paterson Great Falls National Historical Park

-Established in 1792, Paterson, NJ was a planned industrial city from the minds of Alexander Hamilton and the “Society for Establishing Usefull Manufacturers.”
+Established in 1792, Paterson, New Jersey was a planned industrial city from the minds of Alexander Hamilton and the “Society for Establishing Usefull Manufacturers.”
 Humble mills along the Passaic River manufactured cotton, silk, steam locomotives, rolls of paper, and even airplane engines.
-The Great Falls at Paterson Great Falls National Historic Park are central to the park’s story – their impressive power was the inspiration for Hamilton to establish the city in this spot.
+The Great Falls at Paterson Great Falls National Historical Park are central to the park’s story – their impressive power was the inspiration for Hamilton to establish the city in this spot.